 Because owning a franchise is your career, setting financial goals for your business is a given.
 Your financial goals can include anything from your individual yearly income to specific growth percentages.
 The great thing about working with a franchise is that they have guidelines and resources to assist you in reaching your financial goals.

 Financial goals are great for new business owners because they are easy to measure.
-At then end of each week or month, you will be able to see how close you are to achieving your goals, then you can adjust accordingly.
+At the end of each week or month, you will be able to see how close you are to achieving your goals, then you can adjust accordingly.

 Many people considering franchising have already worked traditional jobs that pay the bills but aren’t personally fulfilling, which makes lifestyle goals so important.
 Owning a pretzel business franchise empowers you to find the right balance between your work and life.

 Setting lifestyle goals is different for each person.
-Some people want to be able to eat dinner at home on week nights, while others want the freedom to take vacations, while others want to be able to sleep late on a Saturday.
+Some people want to be able to eat dinner at home on weeknights, while others want the freedom to take vacations, while others want to be able to sleep late on a Saturday.
 Find what is important to you and work toward it to find satisfaction at work and at home.

 Here are some tips to help you set goals and reach them with your pretzel business franchise: